apocalyptech/snakebirdsolver/README.md

-By default, if a pushable object is knocked off the edge (to fall into the water or whatever), the solver will consider that a losing condition, even though that doesn't actually match what Snakebird does.
-Since the vast majority of levels require that all objects remain in play, though, we do this to help improve solve times.
-One level does require that an object be sacrificed, though.
+By default, if a pushable object is knocked off the edge (to fall into the water or whatever), the solver will consider that a losing condition, to improve solve times.
+This directive overrides that default behavior.
+We have one level which does require sacrificing an object (level 43).

     Max: <number>